 The Compensation Committee is composed of Richard J. Markham, Chairman, Bruce F. Wesson and Immanuel Thangaraj.
 This committee is responsible for consulting with and making recommendations to the Board of Directors about executive compensation and compensation of employees.
-See "Compensation of Executive Officers and Directors - Compensation Discussion and Analysis-Board Process" for a summary of the procedures for approving compensation for our senior management and employees.
-The Charter of our Compensation Committee is available on our website, www.acurapharm.com, under the menu item "Compensation Committee Charter" appearing under the "Corporate" tab.
+See "Compensation of Executive Officers and Directors - Compensation Discussion and Analysis - Board Process" for a summary of the procedures for approving compensation for our senior management and employees.

-Although the listing standards of the NASDAQ Capital Market specify that the compensation of our executive officers must be determined, or recommended to the Board, either by a majority of independent directors or a compensation committee comprised solely of independent directors, we are relying on the "controlled company" exemption provided in the listing standards of the NASDAQ Capital Market in having each of Messrs.
+Although the listing standards of the NASDAQ Capital Market specify that the compensation of our executive officers must be determined, or recommended to the Board, either by a majority of independent directors or a compensation committee comprised solely of independent directors, we are relying on the "controlled company" exemption provided in NASDAQ Marketplace Rule 5615(c) in having each of Messrs.
 Markham, Wesson and Thangaraj as members of the Compensation Committee.